0xPolygonID/docs/docs/issuer-node/issuer-node-api/introduction.md

 - Retrieve the Revocation Status of a Verifiable Credential
 - Call Agent Endpoint using the Wallet App

-These APIs can be tested locally on a <a href="https://self-hosted-platform.polygonid.me/#overview" target="_blank">Self Hosted Platform</a>.
+These API can be tested locally on a <a href="https://issuer-node-core-api-demo.privado.id" target="_blank">Issuer Node</a>.

 :::note